SPAC IPO vs. Traditional IPO: Which One Should You Choose?

 What is a SPAC IPO?
 As some of the most anticipated IPOs choose to go public via SPAC, it’s a question people are asking more and more.
-So, let’s look at what a SPAC is and why companies choose to go this route.
+So let’s look at what a SPAC is and why companies choose to go this route.

-What is a SPAC IPO?
+What Is a SPAC IPO?

 SPAC stands for special purpose acquisition company.
 These are also known as blank-check companies.
 They’re companies with no business operations.
-Instead, they raise funds in initial public offerings (IPO).
+Instead, they raise funds in initial public offerings (IPOs).
 The SPACs then use that money to acquire a private company.

 Although the SPAC is already public, the process of the merger is still considered a SPAC IPO.
-And because the SPAC is a public company, the private company becomes public as well.
-The SPAC will usually change its ticker symbol to reflect the acquired company or the new merged company.
+And because the SPAC is a public company, the private company now becomes public as well.
+The SPAC will usually change its ticker symbol to reflect the acquired company or the newly merged company.